 By the time I arrived it was around noon.
 And appropriately, I found the town to be perfect for filming an old “Western” high noon gun duel.
 The town mostly consisted of one really long straight street mostly devoid of people and traffic.
 Can you call it “main street” if it’s basically the only street and it’s mostly empty, anyway?
 Actually it was called Burgundy Street.
 As I watched, an older woman, wearing a dress and a sweater, despite the warm weather, emerged from an alley carrying a basket of bread, Then she disappeared down another alley, leaving the street mostly empty again.

 Houses were tucked right up to the street edge – all of them two stories tall, with thick walls, and painted in dusty colors – mostly a dingy yellow.
 Rectangular windows had glass panes and also strong wooden shutters to guard against any stray movie bullets.
 The only thing missing was Clint Eastwood.
-There was even a niche on the second floor of one house, painted blue on the inside and containing a statue of the Virgin Mary holding the Christ Child.
+There was even a niche on the second floor of one house.
+Painted blue on the inside, it contained a statue of the Virgin Mary holding the Christ Child.
 A perfect setting for somebody’s Last Rites.

-I scrambled back up the slope and regained Burgundy Street.
-Parallel to the river was the Burgundy canal, a 150-mile artificial stream with almost 200 locks, one of which was just in front of Burgundy Street, where the canal dipped beneath a small bridge like how the river goes beneath Pont de Pany.
+I scrambled back up the slope to Burgundy Street.
+Parallel to the river was the Burgundy canal, a 150-mile artificial stream with almost 200 locks, one of which ran just in front of Burgundy Street, where the canal dipped beneath a small bridge like how the river goes beneath Pont de Pany.
 Built for goods transportation, the canal is now mainly used by tourist boats, which are long, and shaped like barges, flat-bottomed, with a cabin, about half the width of the canal so one boat can pass another.
 They are not numerous — no rush hour traffic here.
 The tourists often sat on chairs on top of their boat.
-It felt like an idyllic life style.
+It was a luxurious life style.

 And next to the canal was the “Pont de Pany” Hotel !!!
 Just like Grandma had said.
 Then, following her directions, I checked out the hill rising behind the hotel, looking for her old house, but nary a house was to be seen – just a hill full of pines and firs.